-Today is my 2nd Blogiversary so I thought it was perfect for me to share a twenty something topic that I have been thinking about for some time.
+Today is my 2nd Blogiversary!
+This is the perfect for me to share a twenty-something topic that I have thought about for some time.
 Remember when I wrote a post about stop comparing yourself to others.
 Well here’s a follow-up to that.

-Comparing yourself to your previous self can be just as bad as comparing yourself to others.
+Comparing yourself to your previous self is just as bad as comparing yourself to others.
 Hear me out on this one.
 Smart Twenties knows what I’m talking about.
-In one of her posts she talked about how her morning routine and how it made her feel guilty for not doing things she used to do.
+In one of her posts, she talked about how her morning routine and how it made her feel guilty for not doing things she used to do.
 I can agree with her on so many levels.
 There comes a time when things change.
-Change is good but can be scary.
+Change is good but is scary.

 I feel like Smart Twenties and I are on the same wavelength with our blog posts.
 We should collaborate in the future.
 I have so many ideas for Dear Twenty Something Series Topics.

-Moving forward I make it my goal to compare myself to my previous self in a positive light.
-At first it can be a challenge but eventually you will get better at it.
+Moving forward I made it my goal to compare myself to my earlier self in a positive light.
 Try it, you may surprise yourself.
 Changing your mindset takes time and if you want to live a happier life it is necessary.

 How do you shake the feeling of comparing yourself to your previous self?
 Share below.